simplifylearning101/dsa_with_python/README.markdown

 By following this roadmap, you'll gain the skills to ace coding interviews.
 Practice consistently, review your mistakes, and reach out if you need help—let's make you an expert!

-Visit the concerned folder README file for that perticular week content.

 <div align="center">
   <img src="static/banner.png" alt="Banner Image">
 </div>